jeffhowarth/ee-edu/src/patterns/local-operations.md

 ### __not__

-In Earth Engine, finding locations in raster A that are true but not true in raster B is a little tricky.
+In Earth Engine, finding locations that are in raster A but not in raster B is a little tricky.
 The workflow involves inverting the binary of raster_B and then multiplying it against raster_A.

 ![NOT](https://geography.middlebury.edu/howarth/ee_edu/eePatterns/localOperations/not.png)